Americans with Disabilities Act (ADA)

 Waterford, MI 48328

-Within 15 calendar days after receipt of the complaint, Mr. Schultz or his designee will meet with the complainant to discuss the complaint and the possible resolutions.
-Within 15 calendar days of the meeting, Mr. Schultz or his designee will respond in writing, and where appropriate, in a format accessible to the complainant, such as large print, Braille, or audio tape.
+Within 15 calendar days after receipt of the complaint, Diana McBroom will meet with the complainant to discuss the complaint and the possible resolutions.
+Within 15 calendar days of the meeting, Ms. McBroom will respond in writing, and where appropriate, in format that is accessible to the complainant, such as large print, Braille, or audio tape.
 The response will explain the position of Oakland County and offer options for substantive resolution of the complaint.

-If the response by Mr. Schultz or his designee does not satisfactorily resolve the issue, the complainant and/or his/her designee may appeal the decision within 15 calendar days after receipt of the response to the County Executive or his designee.
+If the response by Ms. McBroom does not satisfactorily resolve the issue, the complainant may appeal the decision within 15 calendar days after receipt of the response to County Executive David Coulter, or his designee.

-Within 15 calendar days after receipt of the appeal, the County Executive or his designee will meet with the complainant to discuss the complaint and possible resolutions.
-Within 15 calendar days after the meeting, the County Executive or his designee will respond in writing, and, where appropriate, in a format accessible to the complainant, with a final resolution of the complaint.
+Within 15 calendar days after receipt of the appeal, County Executive David Coulter or his designee will meet with the complainant to discuss the complaint and possible resolutions.
+Within 15 calendar days after the meeting, County Executive David Coulter or his designee will respond in writing, and, where appropriate, in a format that is accessible to the complainant, with a final resolution of the complaint.

-All written complaints received by Dean Schultz or his designee, appeals to the County Executive or his designee, and responses from these two offices will be retained by Oakland County for at least three years.
+All written complaints received by Ms. McBroom or her designee, appeals to the County Executive or his designee, and responses from these two offices will be retained by Oakland County for at least 3 (three) years.